vonox7/Chess-Challenge/README.md

 # Chess Bot
 This is a chess bot implementation of the [Chess-Challenge project by SebLague](https://github.com/SebLague/Chess-Challenge).
-The goal of the competition is to create a small chess bot (in C#) using a provided chess framework.
+The goal of the competition is to create a small chess bot (in C#) using a provided chess framework. chess.com evaluates the performance of this bot while playing against itself with an 1250 ELO rating using 1 minute of thinking time per game and bot.

 ## Bot Brain Capacity
-Currently this chess bot uses 965/1024 C# code tokens.
+Currently this chess bot uses 1014/1024 C# code tokens.
 Due to the goal of token minimization, some of the code is not very readable (e.g. all functions & variables are inlined wherever possible).

 ## Search
 * Iterative deepening